gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 consist of a number of flatlogs being created with random values, and then each field is verified one-by-one.

+The entropy generator is composed of `entropyTestTemplate.jinja2` and `generateEntropyTests.py`.
+Both files should be in the same directory as `types/`.

 ## Pre-requisites

 The Catch2 Test Generator described above must be run before entropy tests can